h82lin/eep520_final_project/README.md

 docker run -p80:80  -p8765:8765  -v  $PWD:/source  -it klavins/enviro:alpha bash

 ```
-The above commands do the following:
+The above commands does the following:
 - The `-p80:80 option maps port 80 from the Docker container to ports on your host computer.
 This should allow you to go to